friendly-traceback/docs/html/_sources/syntax_tracebacks_en_3.7.rst.txt

     You wrote an expression like

-        ... = variable_name
+        1 = variable_name
-    where `...`, on the left-hand side of the equal sign, is or includes an actual object
-    and is not simply the name of a variable.
+    where `1`, on the left-hand side of the equal sign, is or includes an actual object of type `int` and is not simply the name of a variable.

     You can only assign objects to identifiers (variable names).